MA17464/GME2/README.md

 | **Total Score** | / 100 |

-**The Interview Score is the sum of all the scores in the interview form (same as Final Total).**
+**- The Interview Score is the sum of all the scores in the interview form (same as Final Total).**
-**Test Score are automatically taken from the score that was uploaded by the GME Staff in the upload scores page.**
+**- Test Score are automatically taken from the score that was uploaded by the GME Staff in the upload scores page.**
-**Medical School Score are automatically taken from the GPA of the applicant.**
+**- Medical School Score are automatically taken from the GPA of the applicant.**

+---